 Philadelphia, PA - You’ve Survived the Move . . .
 Now What?
 The house hunting is done, the boxes are all in, and you are in your new home!
-All is perfect, right?
-It will be, but may not be just yet!
-In reality, the next chapter has just be gun, and you want to write it carefully.
+All is perfect.
+It will be, but it may not be just yet!
+In reality, the next chapter has be fun, and you want to write it carefully.

 Settling into your new house can be an exciting experience, but don't overlook the necessary steps to make it "HOME."
-Here are a few quick steps to making that house a home to ensure everyone is on board with setting up the space to best accommodate your family.
+Here are a few quick steps to making that house a home to ensure everyone is on board with setting up the outdoor space to accommodate your family best.

 - Offer some consistency.
-Yes, it's a new house and fresh start, but did you have a staple painting in the last eating area?
+Yes, it's a new house and a fresh start, but did you have a staple painting in the last eating area?
 Was the snack cabinet set up a certain way?
-You will find there are natural things you do for your set-up (e.g., glasses go in the cabinet above the dishwasher), but don't overlook the chance to create consistency in areas that are seemingly insignificant to you because they offer familiarity to the children.
+You will find there are natural things you do for your set-up (e.g., glasses go in the cabinet above the dishwasher), but don't overlook the chance to create consistency in seemingly insignificant areas because they offer familiarity to the children.

 - Be efficient and get settled as soon as possible.
 This is easier said than done.
 You are exhausted from the move.
 Oh, and you still have jobs and a family to take care of.
 However, the sooner the house is settled (you know, the "main" stuff . . . your box of high school trophies that has followed you for years can stay unpacked), the sooner the kids will acclimate.
 Children are resilient; the sooner they can depend on stability in their surroundings, the sooner they can get comfortable.

 - Have a party!
 Big or small.
 Celebrate the new home.
-Regardless of why you moved and if this home is bigger, smaller, better or worse, it's yours!
+Regardless of why you moved and if this home is bigger, smaller, better, or worse, it's yours!
 Celebrate new beginnings.
-Also, make a specific point of paying attention to the things your kids point out to guests—you will find they will be very open while giving a tour.
+Also, make a specific point of paying attention to the things your kids point out to guests—they will be very open while giving a tour.
 Take note of the positives you can further accentuate or the "negatives" you could improve based on their perception.